david8zhang/pirate-rpg/readme.md

 ## Bugs to fix

-- Weapon hitboxes when hitting multiple enemies is not being deleted
+- Some hitboxes when hitting multiple enemies is not being deleted

 ## Easy wins

-- exclude slash effect animation from depth sorting
 - change particle type for when boulders are hit
 - add new resource type for boulder